elizrust01/scarlet-letter-nlp/README.md

 NLP analysis of The Scarlet Letter exploring how Hawthorne writes male and female characters differently using sentiment analysis and collocate analysis.
-Findings suggest that female characters are associated with emotion, motherhood and shame, whereas male characters are associated with status and authority reflecitng gender archetypes of 19th century Puritan socity.
+Findings suggest that female characters are associated with emotion, motherhood and shame, whereas male characters are associated with status and authority reflecting gender archetypes of 19th century Puritan society.

 ## Key Findings
 - Hester is consistently surrounded by words of emotion, motherhood and shame,